Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Results and Discussion

-The parameter sensitivity experiments also confirm the optimal values of crucial hyperparameters of the proposed model (Supplementary Materials, Figs S1-S4).
-It is worth noting that the proposed architecture allows training relatively deep models (using up to ten GGCN iterations) with only a minor performance decrease (Fig. S1).
+The parameter sensitivity experiments also support the optimal values of crucial hyperparameters of the proposed model (Supplementary Materials, Figs 10-13).
+It is worth noting that the proposed architecture allows training relatively deep models (using up to eleven GGCN iterations) with only a minor performance decrease (Fig. 10).
+We can also observe that although the optimal values of these hyperparameters result in the best performance, the performance doesn't change much with adjacent values near the optima.
+This demonstrates that although the proposed model requires a relatively large number of hyperparameters to be determined, its performance remains robust with sub-optimal values, thus suggesting generalisability potential.